azapi | October 2025 | |

 { "type": "user", "id": "alice@example.com", "properties": { "department": "Sales" } }

-The following is a non-normative example of a subject which adds the ip_address
+The following is a non-normative example of a subject which adds IP address and device identifier properties:¶

 A Resource is the target of an access request.
-It is a JSON ([RFC8259]) object that is constructed similar to a Subject entity.
-It has the follow keys:¶
+It is an object that is constructed similar to a Subject entity.
+It has the following keys:¶

 type